teamcapybara/capybara/README.md

 `background` is an alias for `before`, `scenario` for `it`, and `given`/`given!` aliases for `let`/`let!`, respectively.

-Finally, Capybara matchers are supported in view specs:
+Finally, Capybara matchers are also supported in view specs:

 ```ruby
 RSpec.describe "todos/show.html.erb", type: :view do